top of page

 After McCarthy passed away in June 2023, he left behind an extraordinary literary legacy—and a houseful of books.
 (And several storage lockers full of them as well!)
 For as long as people have been reading McCarthy’s work, they have been speculating on what he was reading, what texts and authors he was drawing from.
 Now, with the generous permission of McCarthy’s family, we have the chance to know so much more about how McCarthy read, how he lived with books, and how he used his enormous and phenomenally varied personal library to fuel his literary imagination.

-Because Open Access publications necessitate resources from the publisher but accrue no profits, they require funding.
-If you would like to help the Cormac McCarthy Society work toward this goal, we would welcome your donation!
+Thanks so much to those of you who have donated to help make this project possible!
+If you too would like to help the Cormac McCarthy Society work toward this goal, we would welcome your donation.
 And your name would be listed as one of those who helped make this fascinating trove of information available to all of us.

 Click here to donate!